dongyx/hardv/README.md

 `hardv` is a powerful flashcard program for Unix.
 The key features are listed below.

-- Although `hardv` is not a strict filter, in the default mode it reads user actions from the standard input and prints to the standard output.
-That makes `hardv` easy to be called by other programs.

 - Almost everything can be customized, with any programming language you prefer.
 E.g.:

+	- `hardv` runs in the CLI mode by default;
-	- You may configure it to a TUI program, or to view images in a GUI window.
+	But you may configure it to a TUI program, or to view images in a GUI window.

 	- `hardv` can open the editor;